meatballdude/Sherpa-BLOCKhead/current/README.md

 ### Parts Needed
 Body and sides
-4- M3x6mm BHCS or SHCS
+2- M3x6mm BHCS or SHCS (blower sides)
+2- M3x8mm BHCS or SHCS  (blower front)
-2- M3x30mm BHCS or SCHS
+2- M3x25mm BHCS or SCHS

 Mounting Mini Shperpa
 2- M3x12mm

 6- M3x5x5 Threaded inserts

-17mm length of bowden tube
+21mm length of bowden tube

 1. Print all the parts in ABS or ASA.
-2. Inserts go into the body part on the sides and top.
+2. Inserts go into the main body part on the sides and top.
-3. Mount the body onto the X Carriage using the M3-30mm BHCS
+3. Mount the body onto the X Carriage using the M3-25mm BHCS
 4. Mount the Hotend to the body
 5. Put the fans in the blowers, and mount them to the body using the M3x6mm BHCS
 6. Put the bowden tube section into the body and down to the hotend entrance
 7. Mount the mini sherpa on top

 Route the wires and Happy Printing!!

+### Release notes
+2/1/22 0.1 released

+2/15/22 0.2 released
+-Rebuilt from scratch
+-Main body has chamfered corners for easier blower mounting -Blower frames rebuilt with better air ducts
+-Blowers made slightly wider for cable routing
+-Added a set of blowers for the Dragon hotend fan